cynarrator/cynarrator.github.io/_posts/2020-12-09-Start-Using-Password-Manager.md

 In those kind of password managers, if I somehow end up guessing your password, all I have to do is login to their website.
 I can do that from anywhere mostly.
 However, in something local like Keepass, I will also need a way to steal your database file which gives you more time to react.
 They do allow you to have 2FA, but you will still need a place to securely store those 2FA tokens somewhere.
 This would be another solution but you will need a phone to login every time, unless you get a good TOTP app on desktop.

+## Things to remember with Keepass
+* There is no way to restore your password manager master password
+* You must manually make sure you do not lose your password database (kdbx file)